Leadership is a lot like life. There’s a picture in your head of how things will go, and then there’s how they actually

 What used to be manageable isn’t.
 There are simply too many people to care for, too many events to attend, and too much responsibility for one person.

 Trying to do it all at some point will, paradoxically, stunt your church’s growth, not fuel it.

-Well, there are many reasons and nuances (I outline them in Breaking 200), but here’s one dynamic you can’t ignore: Your hustle and ability will lead you into a place of unsustainability.
+Well, there are many reasons and nuances (I outline them in Church Growth Masterclass), but here’s one dynamic you can’t ignore: Your hustle and ability will lead you into a place of unsustainability.
 Ironically, your raw energy and ability will lead you into a place of unsustainability if you think more hours will help you reach more people.

 At 200, the issue isn’t hustle anymore: it’s structural (see below).